emmabostian/Front-End-FAQ/react.md

 <details>
 <summary>Why do we need hooks?</summary>

 Hooks are a way of letting the developer use State or other React Features without necessarily writing class components (sounds cool, right?!).
 Previously React required that to create state or set State of a component on needs to declare a class component where the state could be initialized and then would be later used in the class component.
-Using react hooks one can easily initialize state or any lifeclycle methods within functional components.
+Using React hooks one can easily initialize state or any lifecycle methods within functional components.
 An example would be setting initial state of counter in a functional component and incrementing the counter as a button is clicked.

 ```
 import { useState } from 'react';